rokaN8/AITIaan/memory-bank/progress.md

    - Multi-file architecture transition while maintaining core functionality
    - Audio timing coordination (music starts on ball launch, stops on game over)
    - Complete sensory horror experience combining audio and visual shock elements

+10. **✅ Spooky Breakout Transformation & Leaderboard System** (Latest milestone - v1.6.0)
+    - Game renamed from "Adaptive Breakout" to "Spooky Breakout" throughout interface
+    - ScaryFont integration from assets/font/scaryfont.ttf applied to all game text
+    - Comprehensive leaderboard system with top 10 high scores and localStorage persistence
+    - Name entry system for high scores with 3-character validation and input filtering
+    - UI reorganization with left-side leaderboard and power-up timers moved below scores
+    - Reset functionality with confirmation dialog to clear all leaderboard data
+    - Always displays all 10 leaderboard slots with "---" placeholders for empty positions
+    - Enhanced localStorage with error handling and automatic migration from old keys
+    - Version synchronization across all files and documentation to v1.6.0
+    - Complete transformation maintaining all existing functionality and performance

 ## Upcoming Milestones
 **No upcoming milestones** - Project is complete, deployed, and meets all requirements.